bitrise-io/devcenter/_articles/en/getting-started/connecting-apple-dev-account.md

 - " builds"
 - code-signing
 - security
-summary: Connecting your Apple Developer Account allows Bitrise to reuse your authentication sessions for 30 days so you do not have to manually go through 2FA on every iOS deploy.
+description: Connecting your Apple Developer Account allows Bitrise to reuse your authentication sessions for 30 days so you do not have to manually go through 2FA on every iOS deploy.
 menu: